SimonBiggs/TEAP-Resources/README.md

 # TEAP-Resources
-A place to collated helpful resources for the ACPSEM TEAP program.
+A place to collate helpful resources for the ACPSEM TEAP program.
 Any tools that people have built, resources people have found, references that are helpful should be collated here.